 WHATEVER TRIGGERS YOU, REVEALS WHAT YOU NEED TO HEAL

-4. If the class addresses something that’s happened to a strong common denominator such as race, gender, or religious affiliation.
+- If the class addresses something that’s happened to someone from the same race, gender, or religious affiliation.

-5. People react to true stories, and it’s through these stories we help students take action to take control!
+People react to true stories, and it’s through these stories that we help students take action and control!
 Here’s a true story about a woman who experienced an attack that led her to become stronger than she ever imagined she could be.

 “It was my first day at university and I was walking in the parking lot to my car.
 I saw a group of young men walking towards me.
 My heart started racing but I tried to calm myself and told myself I had nothing to fear – it’s daylight, it’s a well-populated city.
 I am not the type of girl who gets easily scared.
 But then it happened.
 Just before I got to my car the four of them surrounded me and grabbed my shirt.
 One pulled my shirt up and the other touched my body.
 What the other two did I can not even remember.
 I can still feel the creepy touch and how my body froze.
 I was humiliated and horrified.